 "I couldn't make this shit up.
 I couldn't make this shit up if I tr- I am sad that I lack the talent, to make this shit up."

 - This one from the Zoo Race episode: Jon has to put up a small bit of text at the bottom, reading REMINDER: ACTUALLY HAPPENING, because the situation the game found itself in (a train, driven by a swimming champion sheep, crashing into a Bible verse billboard with each cart exploding into fireworks on impact) is just that absurd.

-- He's flabbergasted at the fact that the same game has, as a Game Over screen, Simba, Timon and Pumbaa being Driven to Suicide
+- Earlier, he's flabbergasted at the fact that a different bootleg has, as a Game Over screen, Simba, Timon or Pumbaa (depending on which one you chose to play as) being Driven to Suicide.

 "Somebody made this, folks.
 This is real."